-Probably some of the most dreaded words in a leasing conversation are, “I’m not planning to move for thirty days, a month or two, or six months…”
+Some of the most dreaded words from a prospect in a leasing conversation are, “I’m not planning to move right away, maybe in a month or two, or six months…”

 Availability Vs Schedule